-At June 30, 2019, the carrying amount of the Foundation's noninterest-bearing bank account was \$71,940 and the bank's balance was \$88,273.
-The difference was due to a check that had been written but not yet paid by the bank.
+At June 30, 2020, the carrying amount of the Foundation's noninterest-bearing bank account was \$57,351 and the bank's balance was \$57,351.

 These deposits are insured by the Federal Deposit Insurance Corporation or by collateral pursuant to the Florida Security for Public Deposits Act (Florida Statutes Chapter 280).
 Under this Act, financial institutions that qualify as public depositories pledge securities that have a market value equal to 50% - 125% of the average daily balance for each month of all public deposits in excess of applicable deposit insurance.
 The Public Depository Security Trust Fund has a procedure to allocate and recover losses in the event of default or insolvency.
 When public deposits are made with Chapter 280, no public depositor shall be liable for any loss thereof.